 - Counselling support

-The English Language Centre offers a free one-to-one consultation service available to all Durham students.
-Through this service you can meet with an English Language Centre tutor to discuss a particular piece of written work or a specific difficulty relating to any aspect of your language performance, including issues of structure, argumentation, integration of literature, synthesising from multiple sources and expressing a personal voice while remaining appropriately academic.
+The Academic Literacy and Communication Programme offers a free one-to-one consultation service available to all Durham students.
+Through this service you can meet with a tutor to discuss a particular piece of written work or a specific difficulty relating to any aspect of your language performance, including issues of structure, argumentation, integration of literature, synthesising from multiple sources and expressing a personal voice while remaining appropriately academic.

 The Library Help and Information desks are staffed by trained and experienced Library staff who will help you to find the right source of information for your needs or refer you to specialist staff.
 In addition, the Academic Liaison Librarian, who you will meet at your departmental library induction session, will be available throughout your time at Durham to help you find resources for your subject.

 Maths and Stats Lab drop-in sessions

 The Maths and Stats Lab team of experienced mathematicians can provide one-to-one help with any mathematics or statistics based problems.
 Drop-in sessions are held at Durham and at Queen's Campus and are open to undergraduates and postgraduates during term time: details and timetable.
 During holidays, consultations can be booked: firstname.lastname@example.org .

 The IT Service Desk is your first point of contact for all requests, queries and issues (faults or problems) concerning University provided IT facilities and services.